saumyasingh203/Machine-Learning/README.md

 # Machine-Learning-Assignments
-This repository has the solutions to all my Machine Learning Assignments and contains the code for some of the common ML Algorithms.
-The Codes have been written and compiled in MATLAB.
+This repository contains the codes for the common Machine Learning Algorithms and concepts.
+It also contains sample test cases and raw data to test the functioning of the Algorithms.
+The following codes have been written in MATLAB.

 ## ✔️ Week-1: Introduction
 * Topic 1: Introduction